Carl Gustav Jung

 The question of how personality frameworks relate to organisational role frameworks is one that practitioners ask frequently and that the literature addresses unevenly.
 The mapping in the table is real and worth knowing.
 The reasons it stays unused in practice are also real and worth knowing.

 What it does do is name the question accurately.
 Quinn tells you the team needs a Gatekeeper.
 It says less about who that person is.
-The intuitive reach for Jung is understandable, the reasons it stays out of reach are structural, and the alternatives are more complicated than they first appear.
+The intuitive reach for Jung is understandable.
+The reasons it stays out of reach are structural, and the alternatives are more complicated than they first appear.

 Knowing that is more useful than a clean answer that doesn't hold.